To help people change their perspective from dreaming of one day to starting day one.

 Proactive prevention is about creating an environment that doesn’t wait for someone to reach a point of crisis to address their mental health.
 In doing proactive prevention, individuals step up to take action and facilitate the conversation on mental health in their spaces.

-Our teal color has become our theme color for our foundation.
+The color TEAL has become our theme color for our foundation.
 It is meant to act as a reminder of what we can all give to help in suicide prevention: